owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-top_down_dna.md

 owl-cli generateRandomNFT collections.js 3 --project=projects/my-example-omo
 ```

-This will generate 3 items in the subfolder `output/items` of the project folder with their respective DNAs.
+This will generate **three** items in the subfolder `output/items` of the project folder with their respective DNAs.

 We then pass these outputs to the `deployTopDown` command to deploy these NFTs.

 :::info
 See `createFromFullDna` in [NFTGenerativeCollectionClass](https://github.com/owlprotocol/owlprotocol/blob/main/packages/nft-sdk/src/classes/NFTGenerativeCollection/NFTGenerativeCollectionClass.ts) for more infromation on how an NFT is instantiated form its DNA.
 :::
+-->
 ---

-## Step 8: Declare collection information in the metadata file
+## Step 7: Declare collection information in the metadata file

 Create a file called `owlproject.json` in the project folder.
 This will contain metadata about the collection.